virtualistic/virtualistic.github.io/_posts/2023-07-22-how-to-clean-up-docker-container-log-files-quick-fix.md

 3G      /var/lib/docker/overlay2/eafe551b9b6b714e46c84bbcedf50196ba98c9d745fd84f49ab8c47521e92653
 3G      /var/lib/docker/overlay2/aa8d40ef50ab86bf2c3a60b8d50d600c32c68b2970685f147ba91cd7ac142b0f/merged
 ```
-Hmm that 22G json logile should give us back some space, how do I know which container is using it?\
+Hmm that 22G json logfile should give us back some space, but how do I know which container is using it?
 - Take the first 10 or so characters of the container-id and run this command: \
 ```bash
 docker ps | grep 5d2d8174212